LMMorgan/PopOff/docs/source/readme.rst

 Installation
 ------------

-Installation of this module requires use of the LAMMPS molecular dynamics code to run and the ``lammps-cython`` interface.
-Instructions on how to install these can be found on the `installing dependencies <https://popoff.readthedocs.io/en/latest/installation.html>`_ page.
+Installation of this module requires use of the LAMMPS molecular dynamics code to run.
+Instructions on how to install these can be found on the `LAMMPS installation documentation <https://docs.lammps.org/Python_install.html>`_ page.

 The simplest way to install ``PopOff`` is to use ``pip`` to install from `PyPI <https://pypi.org/project/PopOff/>`_::